frankhsu0523/GENI-Routing-Algorithm/README.md

 ### Create network
 We use [GENI Desktop](https://genidesktop.netlab.uky.edu/ "GENI Desktop") to create our network.
 After logging into [GENI Desktop](https://genidesktop.netlab.uky.edu/ "GENI Desktop"), create a slice for your experiment.
 Once you create your slice, you could import the RSpec file.
 When the GENI read the RSpec file, it will pop up the topology you give.
 Set up the topology by following the image below.
 In site option, you could choose any location for your resource reservation.
 After setting up, click the "Allocate Resources Using This RSpec" button and wait the geni to reserve the resources.
 ![](https://github.com/frankhsu523/GENI-Routing-Algorithm/blob/master/images/geni_desktop.png)

+### Clone raw XML RSpec
+After finish the reservation, clone the Raw XML Resource Specification (Manifest) in [GENI Portal](https://portal.geni.net) into you local directory.
+Run the following command then the program would create a "graph.pickle" file.

+### Get controller SSH
+In [GENI Portal](https://portal.geni.net), you can find your controller information where the client id is "AAGCTRL0".